nhersh/QuestionMark/public/docs/ABOUT.md

-<span style="font-size: 2em;" align="left;" valign="top;"> &nbsp;&nbsp;&nbsp;Question Mark is a mission-based team made up of 9 individuals from <br> different backgrounds that came together to deliver results in an uncertain<br> world.
+<span style="font-size: 2em;" align="left;" valign="top;"> &nbsp;&nbsp;&nbsp;Question Mark is a mission-based team made up of 9 individuals from different backgrounds that came together to deliver results in an uncertain world.
 With Question Mark, our customers determine our success. </span>